nononovak/otwadvent2019-ctfwriteup/day9_grinchnet.md

 ## AVR Reversing

 What follows is a lot of reversing so hold on.
 Looking at `FUN_code_000062` from the last section, we can see what looks like a long decompilation.
 However, after carefully reading the decompilation and the instructions, it actually looks like a couple of standard `memcpy` and `memset` calls followed by another function call.
-I've labeled these in the diagram below, but needless to say doing the work to look up each instruction and understand how the registers worked took some time, only to find out that i was looking at simple functions like `memcpy` and `memset`.
+I've labeled these in the disassembly below, but needless to say doing the work to look up each instruction and understand how the registers worked took some time, only to find out that I was looking at simple functions like `memcpy` and `memset`.

 ![func62](./images/day9_func62.png)

 As it turns out, the large data chunk being copied from actually contains all of our strings from the initial analysis.
 This is helpful as we now know a second location in memory where all of those strings can be found.
 Calculating the now-copied locations of each string, I looked up references to several memory locations and found that I could trace to many points in the function `FUN_code_0003ee` where they were used.
-After a lot more disassembly and time, I figured out that these strings were likely used in a rudimentary string-output function, sometimes with a newline, sometimes not so labeled some functions as such.
+After a lot more disassembly and time, I figured out that these strings were likely used in a rudimentary string-output function, sometimes with a newline, sometimes not - so I labeled them as such.
 Again, we don't have any interaction with the program so I couldn't run it live to see this, but it was a pretty good assumption.

 ![strings referenced](./images/day9_strings_used.png)

-I soon began to that this `FUN_code_0003ee` function was actually the main part of the logic on the device, and the strings suggested it was reading in a key (from somewhere?) and doing a bunch of "stuff" with it.
+I soon began to see that this `FUN_code_0003ee` function was actually the main part of the logic on the device, and the strings suggested it was reading in a key (from somewhere?) and doing a bunch of "stuff" with it.

-So I kept decompiling this "stuff".
+So, I kept decompiling this "stuff".

 Many hours later, this "stuff" started to make sense.
 First, I started seeing that the key was copied to a new location and individual bytes were referenced.
 The key was checked against a length of 16 and then there turned out to be a bunch of arithmetic checks on the key, given below.
 These were a pain to read at first, but after a couple I got the hang of it.